Sami Aittokallio: Playing career

 After 26 games with the Monsters, Aittokallio received his first NHL recall to the Avalanche during the lockout shortened 2012–13 season, to fill the back-up position after an injury to starting goaltender Semyon Varlamov on 9 April 2013.
 On 11 April 2013, he made his NHL debut against the Los Angeles Kings, becoming the youngest since Marc Denis to start for the Avalanche.
 Aittokallio failed to complete the game after suffering from dehydration with the game tied midway through the third period, and was replaced in the eventual shootout loss by veteran Jean-Sébastien Giguère.

 In the 2014–15 season, Aittokallio suffered from injury and indifferent form, playing with the Monsters and the Fort Wayne Komets of the ECHL.

 Despite being tendered a qualifying offer by the Avalanche, Aittokallio opted to return to Finland to further his development in signing a two-year contract with Liiga club, Oulun Kärpät on 2 July 2015.
 Later in the off-season on 25 August 2015, it was announced that Aittokallio agreed to a one-year contract to keep within Avalanche organization, with a European clause allowing the continuance of his contract with Kärpät.

 After two seasons with Kärpät, Aittokallio left the club and Finland in signing a one-year deal with Czech club, HC Sparta Praha of the Czech Extraliga on May 13, 2017.
 In the 2017–18 season, Aittokallio had a successful stint the Czech Republic, collecting 15 wins in a starting role through 28 games.

 On April 13, 2018, Aittokallio returned to the Finnish Liiga, signing a one-year deal with his third topflight Finnish club, Vaasan Sport.
 In the 2018–19 season, Aittokallio was unable to reproduce the heights of previous seasons statistically, collecting 9 wins in 30 games and finishing with 3.10 goals against average as Sport narrowly missed out on the wild-card round.

 Having left Sport, Aittokallio agreed to a two-year contract with his fourth Liiga outfit, Ässät Pori, on May 10, 2019.

 Following two seasons with Ässät, Aittokallio left the Liiga, in signing a one-year deal with newly promoted German club, Bietigheim Steelers of the DEL, on 5 July 2021.

 Aittokallio remained with the Steelers for two seasons before returning to the Finnish Liiga, to commence the 2023–24 season, with JYP Jyväskylä on a trial contract on 22 September 2023.
 He made 1 appearance with JYP before the conclusion of his trial contract and was later signed for the remainder of the season with Slovak Extraliga club, HK Nitra, on 13 November 2023.

 On 29 May 2025, Aittokallio signed a one-year contract to play with the Scottish-based Glasgow Clan in the British Elite Ice Hockey League.
+He collected 16 wins through 30 regular season appearances in his lone season with the Clan.

+As a free agent following the conclusion of his contract with the Clan, Aittokallio was signed to a one-year contract with Polish club, TH Unia Oświęcim of the PHL, on 9 June 2026.